What is my routing number at Legence Bank?

 How do I edit the details of an existing payee?

-Go to the Payees tab, choose View Payees, then you may find your payee in the list provided and either edit or delete that payee.
+Go to the Move Money menu, choose Payees, then you may find your payee in the list provided and either edit or delete that payee.

 How do I add a new funding account through Bill Payment?

-Simply go to the Options tab, then choose Pay From Accounts.
+Simply go to Manage Profile, then choose Pay From Account.
 You may then view your existing funding accounts and also add an existing Legence Bank Checking account you own by choosing Add Account.
 You will then enter the information requested and click Next.
 Your new funding account will only be ready to use once a Legence Bank employee approves it.
-You will be notified through the Bill Payment messaging system when the new funding account is approved and ready for use.
+You will be notified when the new funding account is approved and ready for use.

 I made a mistake on a Bill Payment I made.
 What can I do?